 Keeping tabs on your pay-per-click campaign

 Using online tools from your search engine can help you to meet your marketing goals more effectively.
-Their free analytical tools will enable you to see exactly where your visitors are coming from - whether that's from pay-per-click adverts, regular search engine listings, referrals from other sites, and so on.
+Their free analytical tools will enable you to see exactly where your visitors are coming from - whether that's from pay-per-click adverts, regular search engine listings or referrals from other sites.

 Knowing which channels - and which search phrases - are successful will help you refine your approach and direct more resources towards methods that work for you.